QualiChain/consortium/README.md

 * Run ``node createAccount_script.js > account-NEW.txt``
 * From ``account-NEW.txt`` copy the account Address and the Private Key (the key without the initial `0x`) respectively to lines 5 and 6 of file ``deployContract_script.js``.
-* You need to pay to run smart contracts and your account has no ether.
-If you are using Ropsten, reclaim some for free at: https://faucet.ropsten.be/ (ether may take up to some minutes to arrive)
+* You need to pay to run smart contracts and your account has no Ether.
+If you are using Ropsten, reclaim some for free at: https://faucet.ropsten.be/, by inserting your account address.
+Not that the Ropsten Ether may take up to some minutes to arrive.

 3. To deploy the HEI smart contract, with the created credentials, run ``node deployContract_script.js``